 We all do it from time to time.
 Procrastinate.
 It really is the thief of time, isn’t it?
 And when it comes to your progress on the guitar, wasting time can be a killer.

-It wasn't a fail; it was a beauty of a life lesson: stop showing off to the camera lens and just play your guitar, you doughnut!
-What’s the most valuable lesson you can take from a mistake you’ve made playing the guitar to date?
+What’s the most valuable lesson you can take from a mistake you’ve made playing the guitar?

 “Don’t die with your music still inside you” – Unknown

 I saved this one for last because I believe it’s self-explanatory.
 You’re here because playing the guitar is one of your passions and a way to express yourself.

 Don’t worry about who’s listening and just play with all your heart.